Birmingham Wrongful Termination Lawyer

 - Negotiate a severance package in writing.

-It is also helpful to write down your recollection of key events while they are still fresh, including conversations with supervisors, witnesses to any harassment or retaliation, and the dates of complaints you made internally or to agencies.
+Write down a chronological account of key events while they’re still fresh, including conversations with supervisors, names of any witnesses, and the dates of complaints you made internally or to an agency.
 Save copies of emails, text messages, performance reviews, and company policies that may relate to your firing.
-When you meet with a Birmingham wrongful termination attorney, having this information organized can make it easier to evaluate your options and decide whether to pursue an agency charge, settlement discussions, or a lawsuit in court.
+When you meet with a Birmingham wrongful termination attorney, having this information organized makes it easier to evaluate whether to pursue an agency charge, settlement discussions, or a lawsuit.

 Do I Have a Wrongful Termination Case in Birmingham?

-Many employees are unsure whether what happened to them is unfair or actually unlawful.
-A good starting point is to look at the reason given for your termination and whether it changed suddenly after you engaged in protected activity, such as reporting harassment or asking for medical leave.
-If your firing followed closely on the heels of a complaint, a request for accommodation, or participation in an investigation, that timing can be an important clue that your rights may have been violated under Alabama or federal law.
+Many employees aren’t sure whether what happened to them is unfair or actually unlawful.
+A good starting point is the reason given for your termination and whether that reason changed shortly after you engaged in protected activity, such as reporting harassment or requesting medical leave.
+A firing that closely follows a complaint, a request for accommodation, or participation in an investigation is a meaningful indicator that your rights may have been violated.

-It is also important to consider how you were treated compared to coworkers in similar roles at your workplace in Birmingham.
-If other employees with the same performance history made similar mistakes but were not written up or fired, that difference in treatment may support a claim.
-During an initial consultation, we walk through your work history, any prior discipline, the events leading up to your termination, and any documents you have received so we can give you an honest assessment of whether your situation is likely to qualify as wrongful termination.
+It’s also worth considering how you were treated compared to coworkers in similar roles.
+If employees with comparable performance histories made similar mistakes but weren’t disciplined or fired, that difference in treatment may support a claim.
+During an initial consultation, we walk through your work history, any prior discipline, the events leading up to your termination, and any documents you’ve received to give you an honest assessment of whether your situation is likely to qualify.

-Even if you are not certain that your employer broke the law, speaking with a wrongful termination lawyer in Birmingham can help you understand your options before you sign anything or accept a severance offer.
-We explain the potential paths your matter could take, such as filing with the EEOC, pursuing settlement discussions, or litigating your claim in the Jefferson County Circuit Court or the federal courthouse serving the Northern District of Alabama.
-With clear information about the strengths and weaknesses of your case, you are in a better position to decide how to move forward.
+Even if you’re not certain your employer broke the law, speaking with a wrongful termination lawyer in Birmingham can help you understand your options before you sign anything or accept a severance offer.
+We explain the potential paths your case could take, including filing with the EEOC, pursuing settlement discussions, or litigating in Jefferson County Circuit Court or the federal courthouse serving the Northern District of Alabama.
+With a clear picture of the strengths and weaknesses of your situation, you’re better positioned to decide how to move forward.

 We Fight For Our Clients